1.2КJune 30, 2025Разное

 Consider this: why have cards never been replaced by a more serious or a more superficial symbol of fate?

-What compels us, time and again, to shuffle them, to invoke or fear them, to mix the past with the present, to play on the edge of passion and mysticism?
+What draws us to shuffle them again and again, to invoke or fear them, to mix the past with the present, to play on the edge of passion and mysticism?

 What do cards mean to you—a mirror of the ages, a way to feel like a player, or a secret conversation with your own shadow?